dinith95/CodingBook/cloud/azure/azure_concepts.md

 using the existing data and determinig the optmal solution for a problem or respponse to an event. answers the question **what is the best option?**.

+## Data ingestion pipeline

+through these the the process of *ETL* or *ELT*  is performed.

+ELT Stands for
+- extract the data
+- tranforms the data
+- load - moved from the staging area to the data store

+## Data stores

+### Data warehouse

+relational data is stored in a schema optmised for the data analytics

+> fact table

+place where the numeric values are stored eg : order information

+> dimesnsions table

+place where the data describing the numeric data are stored eg : customer info , dates , stores info

+> star schema

+arrangement of fact tables and dimension tables in a star pattern.

+> snoflake schema

+here the star schema is exteneded to show the dimesion highrachies .

+eg: customer catagories / store location catagories

+### Data lakes

+distributed file store , containin **semi structured and un structured* data.